Rwanda

 Umusambi Village

 Right near the capital city of Kigali, there’s a little conservation area called the Umusambi Village.
 It’s a great introduction to the Rwandan birding scene, packed will all sorts of colorful (and big!) species.
 Claudien likes to start his tours there and had to help me the ID 50 or so species that we saw that morning as I hadn’t done any research before arriving.
-The first album is just a few of the pictures that turned out pretty well, despite the drizzle.
+I was able to get a couple pictures that turned out pretty well, despite the drizzle.

 Nyungwe Forest National Park

 The southwestern part of Rwanda features a large, dense mountain jungle called Nyungwe.
-12 or 13 primate species live there, including chimpanzees, which is pretty neat.
+Twelve or thirteen primate species live there, including chimpanzees, which is pretty neat.
 The birds are also lovely!
 Claudien knows all of the guides and interns in the park, and together we IDed loads of Albterine rift endemics on our walks along the trails.
+The highlights were undoubtedly the turacos, of which we saw 3 species (black-billed, great blue, and Rwenzori).

 Next